mkjeddi/Stokessian-Dynamic-Simulator/README.md

-# SDS Manual and Examples - Version: December 2018
+# SDS Manual and Examples
 This is a tutorial for the Stokessian Dynamics Simulator (SDS).
 SDS is a C++ code to simulate time evolution of particulate suspensions with possible charge transfer between particles while interacting with each other and with a confining flat wall.
 The time evolution of particles is simulated using Stokesian dynamics and the electric potential interactions between particles are simulated using Resistor-Capacitor formulation.
 Detailed thoretical background of SDS is provided in following publications:

 - M. Karzar-Jeddi, H. Luo, P.T.
 Cummings, Mobilities of polydisperse hard spheres near a no-slip wall, Computers & Fluids, 2018